gpiantoni/gridgen/docs/tutorial.md

   - create the 2d grid (`grid2d`)
   - create the 3d grid (`grid3d`)
   - compute the power spectral density (PSD) at each electrode (`ecog`)
-  - fit the 3d grid onto the surface, by fitting the ecog values (`fit`)
+  - fit the 3d grid onto the surface (`fit`)
+    - by correlating the morphology and/or functional values with the ECoG values (`metric = parametric` or `metric = nonparametric`)
+    - by finding the highest sum of the electrodes estimated from the morphology and/or functional values (`metric = sum`)
   - compare the results (`matlab`)

 In addition, you need to pass the parameters for your analysis.